Counseling Center Staff

 Stefani Hathaway, Ph.D.

 Dr. Hathaway earned her doctorate in Counseling Psychology from the University of Missouri-Columbia in 2005.
 She is a licensed psychologist in the State of Ohio, and since 2000 she has worked in university counseling centers in Missouri, Tennessee, and Ohio.
-At BGSU she serves as a Liaison between the Counseling Center and Residential Life, providing training, consultation, and programming for Res Life staff and residential students.
 She is also in charge of GA training in the Counseling Center.
 She works with students with a wide variety of presenting problems, and she is especially interested in women's issues, relational issues, and trauma.
 She enjoys working with diverse students and is involved with the National Coalition-Building Institute.

 KATHERINE HUTSON, MA., LPC